Juniper/terraform-provider-mist/docs/resources/site_webhook.md

 ### Optional

+- `assetfilter_ids` (List of String) Only if `type`==`asset-raw-rssi`.
+List of ids to associated asset filters.
+These filters will be applied to messages routed to a filtered-asset-rssi webhook
 - `enabled` (Boolean) Whether webhook is enabled
 - `headers` (Map of String) If `type`=`http-post`, additional custom HTTP headers to add.
 The headers name and value must be string, total bytes of headers name and value must be less than 1000
 - `oauth2_client_id` (String) Required when `oauth2_grant_type`==`client_credentials`